 You must tailor each of these topics to your actual practices.
 Failure to take this step can leave a site exposed to attack.

 It is important to understand the terms and conditions for most sites are wrong, even the big boys.
 Zappos had its terms invalidated in 2012 and is now staring at a staggering multi-million dollar class-action lawsuit.
 You don’t have to be a large company to suffer the same fate.

 Customization A Must

-The terms and conditions for any online store must be customized to reflect the practices of the site.
+You must customize the terms and conditions for any online store to reflect your specific practices on topics such as refunds, returns, and so on.
 If you fail to take this step, you are essentially dropping to your knees and asking to be sued.
 It is that simple.
 Contact me today for a free consultation to avoid the fate of so many companies online that have terrible terms and conditions.